MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-07.md

 * Move Enums are now available on `devnet`.
 Check out the [docs](ADD LINK HERE)
 * Move improvements:
   * you can use a random generator in Move tests, by instantiating `RandomGenerator` from a given seed or a random one.
 Find more details in this [PR #17204](https://github.com/MystenLabs/sui/pull/17204)
+  * Move CLI allows you to specify the number of iterations to run each test that uses generated values.
+Find more details in this [PR #18701](https://github.com/MystenLabs/sui/pull/18071#pullrequestreview-2102658215)
   * introspection on emitted events in tests is now allowed.
 Find more details in this [PR #17699](https://github.com/MystenLabs/sui/pull/17699)

 ### Tools